 - Your benefit is calculated based on your highest 35 years of earnings; they do not have to be consecutive years or before age 65.

-- If you work past age 65, those earnings years will be included, so long as they are high enough to be part of your highest 35 years.
+- If you work past age 65, those earning years will be included, so long as they are high enough to be part of your highest 35 years.

 - Even working part-time after turning 65 may be part of your highest 35 years of earnings.